-Where development requires an increase in car parking provision when assessed against the provisions of the Council's Parking SPD, applications are required to provide a parking plan showing details of existing and proposed parking provision.
+Where development requires an increase in car and/or cycle parking provision when assessed against the provisions of the Council's Parking SPD, applications are required to provide a parking plan showing details of existing and proposed parking provision.
 Standards apply to:

 - One or more new residential units

 - Creation of non-residential floorspace

-- Significant increase in area for residential extensions
+- Residential extensions involving either in an increase in bedrooms or the removal of existing parking spaces

 Should a developer/applicant be seeking to use on-street capacity then they should firstly be aware of potential concerns relating to the character and amenity of the road.
-If on-street parking is already an established part of the character, surveys should be undertaken and submitted with the planning application to identify the current level and capacity of on-street parking in the vicinity of the site.
+If onstreet parking is already an established part of the character, surveys should be undertaken and submitted with the planning application to identify the current level and capacity of on-street parking in the vicinity of the site.